Skip to main content

 }

 Cursor-based pagination is more performant (no OFFSET scans in the database) and handles insertions/deletions between pages correctly.
 For any dataset that might exceed a few thousand records, use cursors.
+I suspect most teams default to offset pagination out of habit, but cursors aren't much harder to implement and they scale way better.

 When REST Breaks Down